healthysustainablecities/healthysustainablecities.github.io/source/_posts/software.md

 # Overview
 The [Global Healthy and Sustainable City Indicators (GHSCI, or global-indicators) software](https://github.com/global-healthy-liveable-cities/global-indicators) is an open-source tool for measuring, monitoring and reporting on policy and spatial urban indicators for healthy, sustainable cities worldwide using open or custom data.
 Designed to support participation in the Global Observatory of Healthy and Sustainable Cities' 1000 city challenge, it can be run as code or as an app in your web browser.

-The software can be configured to support comparisons within- and between-cities and across time, benchmarking, analysis and monitoring of local policies, tracking progress, and inform interventions towards achieving healthy, equitable and sustainable cities.
-It also support generating resources including maps, figures and reports in multiple languages, so these can be made accessible for use by local communities and stakeholders as a source of evidence to advocate for change.
+The software can be configured to support comparisons within- and between-cities and across time, benchmarking, analysis and monitoring of local policies, tracking progress, and inform interventions towards achieving healthy, equitable and sustainable cities (Figure 1).
+It also supports generating resources including maps, figures and reports in multiple languages, so these can be made accessible for use by local communities and stakeholders as a source of evidence to advocate for change.

 ![image](https://github.com/global-healthy-liveable-cities/global-indicators/assets/12984626/6f7d9c8a-47b2-496f-983b-820f5e86d0b5)
 *Figure 1.
 The GHSCI tool can be used to create and report on policy and spatial indicators for cities around the world from your web browser, or optionally as code, a Jupyter notebook, or from command line*